stemwana-youthdev/Explorer-Trail-2020/docs/getting-started.md

 4. Clone the repo by putting the following command in the repo: `git clone https://github.com/stemwana-youthdev/Explorer-Trail-App.git`

 Open the repo in VS Code by going: File > Open Folder... > selecting Explorer-Trial-App and clicking open.
 You should now see all the folders in the app in the left hand column.

+For more on Git, please go to the working-with-git file.